adrsamanta/CS-4260/contest/README.txt

 * newTeam, which is my second attempt at an agent.
 Instead of using pure utility, this agent picks a "High level action" for each state, and then picks the move it feels is most likely to achieve that high level action.

 * UtilTeam, which is in the "SearchRewrite" branch.
 This is a return to the idea of a pure utility agent.
 It ranks the spaces it can move to according to their utility and the utility of the subsequent moves it can make.
 It is still a work in progress.

+* search.py is also mostly written by me (the search algorithms and heuristics are at least).